 Grover Hot Springs State Park Waterfall Trail is a 2.3 mile moderately trafficked out and back trail located near Markleeville, California that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Directions from Markleeville: Head west along Hot Spring's Road towards Grover's Hot Springs State Park.
 In about 3 miles look to your right for a sign which reads Charity Valley.
 Parking is available here, or if you wish to shorten the hiking distance enter Grover's Hot Springs State Park (there is a day use fee) and follow the entrance road until it dead ends at an overflow parking area.
 This trailhead also leads to the longer and steeper Burnside Lake Trail and to Charity Valley.Driving time from Carson City is under an hour.

 Photo Posted.
 Even after all day rain yesterday--no mud today..!
 Great stuff...!
 And the fall wasn't dry as posted.
 I understand it's pretty much year round.
 One must climb OVER the granite rocks to get to the other side.
 Keep your ears open for the falls.
 The climb over the granite rocks is somewhat sketchy because going up, it seems as if the climb will never end.